drak3hft7/Cheat-Sheet---Active-Directory/README.md

-Get-NetUser -Username user01                          #Enumeration on user "user01" Get-NetUser | select cn                               #Get the list of users from cn common-name Get-NetUser | select name                             #Get the list of users from name
+Get-NetUser -Username user01                          #Enumeration on user "user01" Get-NetUser | select cn                               #Get the list of users from cn common-name Get-NetUser | select name                             #Get the list of users from name Get-UserProperty                                      #Lists all properties Get-UserProperty –Properties pwdlastset               #Displays when the password was set Get-UserProperty -Properties whencreated              #Displays when the accounts were created
 ```
 - **With AD Module:**
 ```